tendermint/tendermint/docs/tutorials/go-built-in.md

 By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.

-> Note: please use a released version of Tendermint with this guide.
-The guides will work with the latest version.
-Please, do not use master.

 ## Built-in app vs external app

 Running your application inside the same process as Tendermint Core will give